-N 280C.
-Psychopharmacology for Advanced Practice Nurses.
+N 280C, 380C.
+Psychopharmacology for Advanced Practice

 Covers prescribing and monitoring medications commonly used with patients who have psychiatric or mental health problems.
-Two lecture hours per week for one semester.
-Offered on the letter-grade basis only.
+For N280C, two lecture hours a week for a semester.
+For N380C, two lecture hours and four laboratory hours a week for one semester.
+Offered on the lettergrade basis only.
 Prerequisite: Graduate standing; Nursing 395C, 396C, 396J, and consent of instructor.